London: Architecture

-Cityscape

 Natural history

-The London Natural History Society suggests that London is "one of the World's Greenest Cities" with more than 40 per cent green space or open water.
+The London Natural History Society suggests that London is "one of the World's Greenest Cities" with more than 40% green space or open water.
 They indicate that 2000 species of flowering plant have been found growing there and that the tidal Thames supports 120 species of fish.
-They also state that over 60 species of bird nest in central London and that their members have recorded 47 species of butterfly, 1173 moths and more than 270 kinds of spider around London.
+They state that over 60 species of bird nest in central London and that their members have recorded 47 species of butterfly, 1,173 moths and more than 270 kinds of spider around London.
 London's wetland areas support nationally important populations of many water birds.
+In 2024 there was an estimated 3 million pigeons in London.
+At least six ravens are kept at the Tower of London at all times.
 London has 38 Sites of Special Scientific Interest (SSSIs), two national nature reserves and 76 local nature reserves.

-Amphibians are common in the capital, including smooth newts living by the Tate Modern, and common frogs, common toads, palmate newts and great crested newts.
+Amphibians are common in the capital, including smooth newts living by the Tate Modern, and common frogs, common toads, palmate newts, and great crested newts.
 On the other hand, native reptiles such as slowworms, common lizards, barred grass snakes and adders, are mostly only seen in Outer London.

-Among other inhabitants of London are 10,000 red foxes, so that there are now 16 foxes for every square mile (6 per square kilometre) of London.
-These urban foxes are noticeably bolder than their country cousins, sharing the pavement with pedestrians and raising cubs in people's backyards.
-Foxes have even sneaked into the Houses of Parliament, where one was found asleep on a filing cabinet.
-Another broke into the grounds of Buckingham Palace, reportedly killing some of Queen Elizabeth II's prized pink flamingos.
-Generally, however, foxes and city folk appear to get along.
-A survey in 2001 by the London-based Mammal Society found that 80 per cent of 3,779 respondents who volunteered to keep a diary of garden mammal visits liked having them around.
-This sample cannot be taken to represent Londoners as a whole.